Hardcode3/Imgui-OpenGL-Linear-Algebra-starter/README.md

 - [tests](tests) uses CTests to use a test driven approach during the development of the project.

 # Cloning
-This repository contains submodules meaning that a recursive cloning should be done.
+This repository contains submodules meaning that a recursive cloning can be done.
 To clone this repository, make sure you have git installed and clone the project into the chosen folder using
 ```
 git clone --recursive https://github.com/Hardcode3/Imgui_with_eigen_cmake_template.git
 ```
-This will also clone Eigen from its [GitLab repository](https://gitlab.com/libeigen/eigen) into the project.
-CMake integrates it when building, there is nothing else to do.
+If no recursive statement, cmake updated the module and clones it.

 # Configuring and generating
 Make sure you have CMake installed and inside the clone repo, type: